 Used to generate time series and forecasts.
 See Time Series subcommand. bigmler deepnet: Used to generate deepnets and their predictions.
-See Deepnet subcommand. bigmler pca: Used to generate PCAs and their projections.
+See Deepnet subcommand. bigmler fusion: Used to generate fusions and their predictions.
+See Fusion subcommand. bigmler pca: Used to generate PCAs and their projections.
 See PCA subcommand. bigmler project: Used to generate and manage projects for organization purposes.
 See Project subcommand.